Crypto · Finance

 Q1: How do Bitcoin funding fees arise?

-Funding fees are calculated and charged periodically by exchanges to resolve supply and demand imbalances between long and short positions.
+Funding fees are calculated and charged periodically by exchanges to correct imbalances between long and short positions.

 Q2: When are funding fees paid?